 Although English started to be used in informal documents in the late 15th century, Latin was used in most formal records until 1733 (except during the Interregnum).
 The handwriting can be difficult to decipher.
-See reading and using old documents for help.
+See reading old documents for help.

 The State papers domestic are the accumulated papers of the secretaries of state relating to domestic affairs from about 1547 to 1782, at which date the business of the two secretaries was divided between the home and foreign departments.
 State Papers Domestic are divided by reign.